 History of Law Education in India

-Traditionally legal education in India was conducted through the medium of non-specialized universities of India which granted law degrees like all other graduate degree.
+Traditionally legal education in India was conducted through the medium of non-specialized universities of India which granted law degrees like all other graduate degrees.

 This system continued for quite 20 years with the overall legal education supervision by the Bar Council, since its establishment in terms of the Advocates Act, 1961.